dotX-Automation/dua-template/dua-template.md

 Once a target has been created, it can be managed using Docker and

-- Visual Studio Code, in the case of development targets: install the `Remote - Containers` extension and open the `container-TARGET` folder "in container" using the integrated commands, and the IDE will be set up automatically after the container is built.
+- Visual Studio Code: install the `Remote - Containers` extension and open the `container-TARGET` folder "in container" using the integrated commands, and the IDE will be set up automatically after the container is built.
-- Compose, in the case of deployment containers to be run on SoCs: just modify the `container-TARGET/.devcontainer/docker-compose.yaml` file to add the necessary configuration options, and then run `docker-compose up` from the `container-TARGET` directory.
+- Compose: just modify the `container-TARGET/.devcontainer/docker-compose.yaml` file to add the necessary configuration options, and then run `docker-compose up` from the `container-TARGET` directory.
+On SBCs and similar devices, the `restart` policy may also be useful, to ensure that the container is restarted automatically at every boot.

 Containers are meant to be run in detached mode, *i.e.*, with the `-d` option, and can be accessed using the `docker exec` command.
 For example,